JuliaAI/MLJModels.jl/README.md

   package providing the core machine learning algorithm, as in [`EvoTrees.jl`](https://github.com/Evovest/EvoTrees.jl/blob/master/src/MLJ.jl); or

-- implemented in a separate "interface" package, such as [MLJDecisionTreeInterface.jl](https://github.com/alan-turing-institute/MLJDecisionTreeInterface.jl).
+- implemented in a separate **interface package**, such as [MLJDecisionTreeInterface.jl](https://github.com/alan-turing-institute/MLJDecisionTreeInterface.jl).

-It also a place for developers to add transformers, such as `OneHotEncoder`, that are exported for "built-in" use in MLJ.
-In the future these models may live in a separate transformer package.)
+It also a place for developers to add models (mostly transformers) such as `OneHotEncoder`, that are exported for "built-in" use in MLJ.
+(In the future these models may live in a separate package.)

 To list *all* model interfaces currently registered, do `using MLJ` or `using MLJModels` and run: